7 Steps to Become a Stand-Out Member of BNI That Everyone Will Talk About:

-(BNI – Business Network International is the largest networking and referral business organization and is well know in small business)
+(BNI – Business Network International is the largest networking and referral business organization and is well know in small businesses)

-I have been a member of BNI for over 12 years and wanted to share my success guide to making the most out of your BNI experience.
+I have been a member of BNI for over 12 years and wanted to share my secrets to getting the most out of your BNI experience.

-If you are familiar with BNI or if you are a new or future member of this great organization you will know they track the dollars earned thru the referrals passed between members, business closed in each group, and by each individual.
+If you are familiar with BNI, are a new member, or even a future member of this organization, then you know that they track the dollars earned through the referrals passed between members, business closed in each group, and by each individual.

 My best year while being a member of the Andover, MA chapter, was in excess of $360,000, with total closed business close to $ 1,000,000.00.